 INSITUM + WORLD COCOA FOUNDATION

-Our goals were to understand and document the characteristics and decision-making processes of successful farmers in Côte d’Ivoire and identify strategies and insights that could inform services and interventions for the general cocoa-farming population.
+Understand and document the characteristics and decision-making processes of successful farmers in Côte d’Ivoire and identify the strategies and insights that could inform services and interventions for the general cocoa-farming population.

 The Ivorian cocoa sector currently faces a multitude of problems that threaten the sustainability of cocoa.

-Finally, in each community, we conducted co-creation sessions with less successful farmers.
-We used a variety of visual note-taking methods, as many of the farmers were illiterate.
-During these sessions, we identified farmers’ perceptions of and barriers to success.
+In each community, we also conducted co-creation sessions with less successful farmers.
+We used a variety of visual note-taking methods, as many of the farmers were never taught how to read.
+During these sessions, we identified how farmers viewed the barriers to their success.
 In the end, we worked with these farmers to ideate on potential solutions to some of the barriers.

 The Insitum team was able to identify four different types of successful farmers, pinpointing specific strategies and pain points for each type.
 Finally, we analyzed the information from the co-creation groups in conjunction with the success strategies to highlight relevant opportunity areas and intervention ideas.
 The information uncovered in this study illustrates how technological solutions must recognize societal nuances and behaviors in order to have success and enact change.
 The solutions that Insitum uncovered are now informing the design of WCF’s productivity and community development intervention programs.
 For more information about WCF, visit CocoaAction website.